Jaskaranbir/Agar.io-Clone/README.md

 ## Additional Game Attributes

 * Game sends updates to server every **32 milliseconds**.
-For other clients, position is extrapolated for those frames without updates and interpolated upon receiving the update.
+For other clients, the position is extrapolated for those frames without updates and interpolated upon receiving the update.

 * Stage will **scale automatically** according to player's size in an attempt to accommodate it within screen limits.